Thursday, December 27, 2007

 For her students, the Wikipedia experiment was "transformative," and students' writing online proved better than the average undergrad research paper.

-— as did the standards set by the volunteer "Wikipedians" who police entries for accuracy and neutral tone, Groom said.
+Knowing their work was headed for the Web, not just one harried professor's eyes, helped students reach higher — as did the standards set by the volunteer "Wikipedians" who police entries for accuracy and neutral tone, Groom said.

 The exercise also gave students a taste of working in the real world of peer-reviewed research.